Connecting Europe and Asia

-Being the bridge between Europe and Asia, the region includes Member States of the Commonwealth of Independent States, Georgia, six countries from the Economic Cooperation Organization region, and countries in Central Asia.
-The overriding characteristic of this region is that each country has different levels of development, in terms of its road transport operations and infrastructure.
+Being the bridge between Europe and Asia, the region includes Member States of the Commonwealth of Independent States, Georgia, six countries from the Economic Cooperation Organization region, and Central Asian countries.

 IRU regional office